wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Default on: Ubuntu

 Apport crash files are located in ``/var/crash`` directory and consist of a package that, not only contains the core dump file, but also process' environment information about the event.
-In order to obtain the specific core dump, the crash report can be unpacked by using ``apport-unpack``
+To obtain the specific core dump, the crash report can be unpacked by using ``apport-unpack``

   .. code-block:: console